Krumil/FactFinderServer/readme.md

 ![AI Fact Checker Demo](FactChecker.mp4)

-This GIF demonstrates the key features of our AI Fact Checker Chrome Extension:
+This video demonstrates the key features of our AI Fact Checker Chrome Extension:

 1. **Input**: A user clicks on the shield icon under a post to submit it for fact-checking.
 2. **Processing**: The system analyzes the input using various AI models and external APIs.
 3. **Fact-Check Results**: The extension returns a detailed fact-check report.
 4. **Tweet Generation**: Based on the fact-check results, a concise tweet is generated.

-[You can replace this text with a more detailed explanation of your specific workflow and key features as shown in your demo GIF or video.]

 ## Installation